bevyengine/bevy-website/content/learn/book/the-game-loop/schedules.md

 // Add the `move_players` system to the `Update` schedule. app.add_plugin(Update, move_players)
 ```
-Now, whenever bevy runs the `Update` schedule, `move_players` will execute.
+Now, whenever Bevy runs the `Update` schedule, `move_players` will execute.

-The `Update` schedule is one of many built-in schedules provided by bevy, each of which runs at a different point.
+The `Update` schedule is one of many built-in schedules provided by Bevy, each of which runs at a different point.
-Each schedule runs at a different point during the life-cycle of a bevy app, so by controlling where your system is registered you can also control how it's run.
+Each schedule runs at a different point during the life-cycle of a Bevy app, so by controlling where your system is registered you can also control how it's run.

 ## Bevy's Schedule Life-Cycle

-Let's look at the other schedules provided by bevy by default.
+Let's look at the other schedules provided by Bevy by default.
-When a bevy [app] starts, it typically executes several schedules in order:
+When a Bevy [app] starts, it typically executes several schedules in order:
-+ [`StateTransition`]: Part of bevy's [state machine abstraction].
++ [`StateTransition`]: Part of Bevy's [state machine abstraction].
 + [`PreStartup`]: Library setup which must proceed application setup.
 + [`Startup`]: Setup for the application itself.
 + [`PostStartup`]: Stuff that must follow application setup.